Rush University Medical Center

 New study tests if you can drive home after minor surgery

 Knowledge-focused OngoingThis study looks at whether people can drive safely right after minor surgery with newer, short-acting anesthesia drugs.
-About 625 adults who have a valid driver's license and are having minor procedures will take a driving simulator test before leaving the clinic.
-The goal is to…
+About 625 adults who have minor procedures (like hand or foot surgery) will take a driving simulator test before leaving the clinic.
+The goal is to see if cert…

 Phase: PHASE4 • Sponsor: Rush University Medical Center • Aim: Knowledge-focused